-Six Ways the Volcker Rule Protects You (and Why Banks Hate It)
+Six Ways the Volcker Rule Protects You

 The Volcker Rule prohibits banks from using customer deposits for their own profit.
 They can't own, invest in, or sponsor hedge funds, private equity funds, or other trading operations for their use.
 The rule is section 619 of the Dodd-Frank Wall Street Reform Act of 2010.